 Miami is absurd.

 Drive just 3 hours south of Orlando and it’ll feel like you’ve arrived in a different country.
-Step foot on South Beach and it’s like you’ve transported back a couple decades.
+Step foot on South Beach and it’s like you’ve gone back a couple decades.

 Miami is a dysfunctional, absurd yet exhilarating concoction of people from all different backgrounds coexisting in tropical paradise.
 Why I never took the time to truly explore this city being born and raised in Orlando, I’ll never know.